ygdillon/FitLink/MANTINE_MIGRATION_PLAN.md

-# Mantine Migration Plan for FitLink
+# Mantine Migration Plan for Trainr

 ## Overview
 This document outlines the step-by-step migration from custom CSS components to Mantine UI components while maintaining the existing pear green theme and functionality.